All about Epiretinal Membrane

-This is a membrane that forms on the surface of the retina.
-As this film contracts it can cause distortion of the retina.
-If vision is affected, it may need to be surgically removed by peeling it away from the retina.
+Sometimes a membrane forms on the surface of the retina inside the eye.
+As this film contracts, it can distort your vision and may need to be surgically removed by peeling it away from the retina.

-In the early stages, you may not be aware of any changes to your vision.
-However, if it starts contracting it can cause distortion of the central vision, like looking through a waterfall.
-Treatment is usually only necessary if you are aware of significant distortion in your vision which is interfering with everyday activities.
+In the early stages you may not be aware of any changes to your vision.
+However, if the membrane starts contracting it can cause disortion of your central vision, like looking through a waterfall.
+Treatment is only usually necessary if you are aware of significant distortion in your vision which is interfering with everyday activities.

-First, the vitreous of the eyeball is removed during a 'vitrectomy' procedure.
-Then, the surgeon gently peels the epi-retinal membrane away from the retina.
+There are two stages to surgical treatment.
+The first stage involves removing the vitreous jelly inside the eyeball (a 'vitrectromy'), before the surgeon gently peels the membrane away from the retina.